Double Writing (Petty)

-A Declaration Concerning the newly invented Art of Double Writing was a pamphlet of 6 leaves, written by Sir William Petty (1623-1687) and first published in 1648.
+A Declaration Concerning the newly invented Art of Double Writing was a pamphlet of 6 leaves, written by the English philosopher Sir William Petty (1623–1687) and first published in 1648.
 It contained information regarding his invention of the "Art of Double Writing", especially a claim for patent rights.
 It did not contain any information on what his invention exactly was.

 William Petty was educated in France and in Holland, and returned to England in 1646, to finish his education in the medical science at Oxford University.
 He was quite active in many fields of scientific discovery and inventions and developed an instrument for double-writing in 1647.
 It is mentioned in his first printed publication, titled The Advice to Hartlib (1647).

 Petty went to Ireland in 1652 to assist Oliver Cromwell in his conquest and arranged the Down Survey, a cadastral survey of Ireland, between 1654 and 1656.

 It would take twelve years, until Petty's next publication appeared in print: the Proceedings between Sankey and Petty.

 In 1662 Petty was one of the founding members of the Royal Society.